Caersws railway station: History

-From 1871 to 1940 the Van Railway terminated at Caersws.
-The station was built by the Newtown and Machynlleth Railway of the Cambrian Railways in the 1890s.
+The station was built by the Newtown and Machynlleth Railway of the Cambrian Railways in the 1863.
 Originally there was a passing loop, a goods shed, a water tower and a ticket office and a signal box - the latter remained in use until March 2011 as a gate box to supervise the station level crossing (this is now operated from Machynlleth).

 The station was threatened with closure in 1964 along with all of the other wayside stops on the former Cambrian main line (as a consequence of the Beeching cuts), but reprieved by the Minister of Transport Tom Fraser in December that year to act as the notional railhead for the town of Llanidloes (following the demise of the Mid-Wales Railway that served it directly).

 In February 2013, Caersws station won the "Wales’ Best Unstaffed Train Station" award, supported by Keep Wales Tidy.

 Facilities

 Though unstaffed, the station has a ticket machine installed.
 Train running information is offered via CIS displays, automated announcements, timetable poster boards and a customer help point.
 There is also payphone available.
 Step-free access is available from the entrance to the platform.